ISAITB/docs-services/source/templates/index.rst

 Template services
 =================

-To facilitate the development of test services, a set of executable templates are available for you to use.
+A set of executable templates are available to facilitate the development of test services.
 These templates are packaged as `Maven Archetypes`_ enabling you to generate a complete new service with a single command.

 Using the templates is not mandatory but doing so will save you significant effort.
 The GITB-specific code provided should be